-Carrage Carla T'AL - Carrier Outlines Caal Awara Cuadita Course Code itte Course Outlines Goal Areas Credits EXSC 1050 Weight Training and View-EXSC 1050 n/a 1 EXSC 1060 Advanced Weight Training and View-EXSC 1060 n/a 2 HLTH 1070 Nutrition and View-HLTH 1070 n/a 3 EXSC 1900 Worldwide Fitness and Wellness Trends and View-EXSC 1900 n/a 1 EXSC 2010 Essentials of Exercise Science and View-EXSC 2010 n/a 3 EXSC 2100 Concepts of Training and View-EXSC 2100 n/a 3 EXSC 2110 Advanced Fitness Assessment & Exercise Prescription and View-EXSC 2110 n/a 3 EXSC 2200 Applications of Training and View-EXSC 2200 n/a 2 EXSC 2490 Kinesiology and View-EXSC 2490 n/a 4 EXSC 2600 Wellness Coaching and Behavior Change View-EXSC 2600 n/a 2
+Course Code Title Course Outlines Goal Areas Credits EXSC 1050 Weight Training and View-EXSC 1050 n/a 1 EXSC 1060 Advanced Weight Training and View-EXSC 1060 n/a 2 HLTH 1070 Nutrition and View-HLTH 1070 n/a 3 EXSC 2100 Concepts of Training and View-EXSC 2100 n/a 3 EXSC 2110 Advanced Fitness Assessment & Exercise Prescription and View-EXSC 2110 n/a 3 EXSC 2150 Science and Practice of Strength and Conditioning and View-EXSC 2150 n/a 3 EXSC 2270 Essentials of Sport & Exercise Nutrition View-EXSC 2270 n/a 3

-Upon completion of EXSC 2100, the student will have the opportunity to complete the NASM certification exam for Personal Training.
-Students who complete the Personal Trainer Certificate Program may choose to continue their education by completing their A.S.
+Upon completion of EXSC 2100, students will have the opportunity to sit for and earn the NCSF Certified Personal Trainer (CPT) exam.
+Additionally, upon completion of EXSC 2150, students will have the opportunity to sit for and earn the NCSF Certified Strength Coach (CSC) certification, and upon completion of EXSC 2270, students will have the opportunity to sit for and earn the NCSF Sport Nutrition Specialist (SNS) certification.
+Students who complete the Personal Training Certificate program may choose to continue their education by completing the EXSC Transfer Pathway A.S.
 Degree at NHCC.
 In addition, after completing their A.S.
-Degree, they may further their education by transferring to St. Cloud State University or Augsburg College, to which the current degree allows a seamless transfer.
+Degree, students may further their education by completing their BS in EXSC at NHCC through the University Partnership with SMSU, or can choose to transfer to any MN State University to which the current pathway allows a seamless transfer.